The Australian agriculture, fisheries and forestry sector aims to achieve $100 billion in farm gate output by 2030.

 - $19.6 million to support communities recover from drought to extend the drought function of the National Drought and North Queensland Flood Response and Recovery Agency.

-- $36.3 million to support rural and regional show and $2.7 million for agricultural field days impacted by COVID-19.
+- $36.3 million to support rural and regional shows and $2.7 million for agricultural field days impacted by COVID-19.

 - Develop a National Agricultural Workforce Strategy for future workforce development and availability.

-- Establish new $5 billion Future Drought Fund which makes $100 million available each year to build drought preparedness and resilience including in leadership and networks.
+- Invest $5 billion in a Future Drought Fund, which will provide $100 million each year to build drought preparedness and resilience including in leadership and networks.

 - Over $4 billion to the Regional Investment Corporation for loans to farm and small agri-businesses.